 The apocalyptic years of the Great Famine, the Great Hunger, resulted in the deaths of over a million Irishmen.
 Hundreds of thousands died of starvation.
 Others were felled by the typhus, cholera and smallpox epidemics, which followed in the famine’s wake.
 Over a million emigrated, desperately seeking refuge in England, North America and Australia.
 Their journeys were precarious and many died of hunger and disease.
 Only the hardiest survived.

 Uprooted from their native land, the exiles carried with them a deep hatred of the English and their Empire.
-A dispersal of a people were the seeds of a worldwide rebellion.
+A dispersal of a people bore the seeds of a worldwide rebellion.
 The Irish and their descendants regrouped.
 In 1858, not more than a decade after the ‘Irish holocaust’, the Irish Republican Brotherhood was founded.
 A secret, oath-bound society, the IRB’s aim was to free Ireland by force of arms and establish independence.
 For many its purpose was to wreak vengeance on England and dismantle its Empire.

 Conan Doyle was conflicted on Ireland and Fenianism is not always dealt with directly in his stories.
 Allusions are often oblique, hidden in plain sight.
 The Irish Republican Brotherhood was intent on the restoration of an Irish Parliament.
 Doyle, an Imperialist, opposed Home Rule and favoured a local government solution.
 Professor Moriarty’s appearances in the Sherlock Holmes canon coincide with legislative measures marking significant shifts in Anglo-Irish relations.